 Boil potatoes in salted water till half done.
 Peel and prick a few holes with a toothpick and keep aside.

-Soak cauliflower in salted boiling water for 5-10 minutes till they go slightly soft.
-Drain ,refresh under cold water and keep aside.
+Soak cauliflower in salted boiling water for 5-10 minutes.
+Drain, refresh under cold water and keep aside.

-Once the potatoes and cauliflower is completely drained and cool , whisk the yogurt till smooth in a big bowl and mix in all the ingredients mentioned under marinade.
+Once the potatoes and cauliflower are completely drained and cool, whisk the yogurt till smooth in a big bowl and mix in all the ingredients mentioned under marinade.
 Add in the potatoes and cauliflower.
 Mix well so that everything thing is coated nicely and the yogurt mix gets into every nook & corner of the cauliflower.
 Refrigerate for a couple of hours.

 Garnish and serve with either coriander chutney or with your rice/roti and dal.